 Route map – https://goo.gl/maps/LXWS9f9Sux42

-- Today you will go for a lovely drive to Kargil.
+- Today is the first day of your Ladakh Trip Itinerary.
+You will go for a lovely drive to Kargil.
 This will not only help you get acclimatised well but also help you appreciate mesmerising landscape of Ladakh.

 - Leave at 6 AM